Electromagnetic Production of Kaons on the Nucleon: Experimental Measurements

 \subsection{Future Possibilities -- JLab at 22-GeV}

-The CEBAF accelerator at JLab currently delivers the world’s highest intensity and highest precision multi-GeV electron beams.
+The CEBAF accelerator at JLab currently delivers the world's highest intensity and highest precision multi-GeV electron beams.
 The 12-GeV era (see Section~\ref{jlab:12gev}) is now well underway, with many important experimental results already published, and an exciting experimental program planned over the next decade~\cite{Arrington:2021alx}.
 However, the CEBAF community is already looking toward its future and the science that could be obtained through a future upgrade to a 22~GeV electron machine~\cite{Benesch:2023fug}.
 The potential to upgrade CEBAF to higher energies opens a rich and unique experimental nuclear physics program that has been detailed in a JLab 22-GeV White Paper~\cite{Accardi:2023chb} and a subsequent update~\cite{Accardi:2026slw}.
+The future realization of such a facility will depend on support within the community, available funding, and resolving various technical issues in its design.

 A 22 GeV CEBAF machine would provide a high-precision, high-luminosity measurement program to elucidate the properties of QCD in the valence quark regime (struck quark momentum fraction $x \ge 0.1$).
 In fact, such a machine would operate with several orders of magnitude higher luminosity than what is planned at the Electron-Ion Collider (EIC) at Brookhaven National Laboratory~\cite{AbdulKhalek:2021gbh}.
-CEBAF’s current and envisioned capabilities enable exciting scientific opportunities that complement the EIC operational reach, thus giving scientists the full suite of tools necessary to comprehensively understand how QCD builds hadronic matter over the full range of partonic distance scales.
+CEBAF's current and envisioned capabilities enable exciting scientific opportunities that complement the EIC operational reach, thus giving scientists the full suite of tools necessary to comprehensively understand how QCD builds hadronic matter over the full range of partonic distance scales.
 In the following, elements of a developing strangeness physics program with a 22-GeV JLab facility across the different experimental halls are highlighted.